raspberrypilearning/sock-puppet/en/step_10.md

 --- /task ---

 --- task ---
-Could two puppets talk to eachother?
+Could two puppets talk to each other?
 Try working with someone else to make a conversation.
 --- /task ---